-This approach has many advantages.
-These community collaborations have a deep understanding of where families are, especially those not in preschool programs, and how to reach them.
-They can build trust and community buy-in for preschool by strengthening relationships with diverse, community-based partners.
-Embedded in communities, they are positioned to identify root causes of preschool enrollment barriers and design strategies to overcome them.
+In partnership with the Mayor’s Office, Chicago Department of Family Support Services, and Chicago Public Schools, Illinois Action for Children supports local community collaborations to advance innovative, timely, and responsive outreach and recruitment strategies to connect families with young children to Chicago Early Learning programs.
+Community collaborations have a deep understanding of where families are, especially those not in early learning programs, and how to reach them.
+They can build trust and community buy-in by strengthening relationships with diverse, community-based partners.
+Embedded in communities, they are positioned to identify root causes of early learning enrollment barriers and design strategies to overcome them.

 Grants to Community Collaborations

-As a key partner in the Early Learning Collaboration Supports for the UPK project, Illinois Action for Children leads the initiative to attract, fund, train, and support community-based programs who can engage families and promote pre-K enrollment.
+Illinois Action for Children leads the initiative to attract, fund, train, and support community-based programs who can engage families and promote early learning enrollment.

 IAFC developed a competitive grant program open to Chicago community collaborations.
-With this grant funding, collaborations will implement strategies that raise public awareness of universal preschool and the value of early learning, engage families, and enroll young children in Chicago Early Learning programs.
+With this grant funding, collaborations will implement strategies that raise public awareness of the value of early learning, engage families, and enroll young children in Chicago Early Learning programs.

 Under this program, Illinois Action for Children is: